-Figure 7 on page 16 shows CLs of two and three; data element n + 3 is either the last of a burst of four or the last desired of a longer burst.
-The 512Mb SDRAM uses a pipelined architecture and therefore does not require the 2n rule associated with a prefetch architecture.
+Figure 7 on page 16 shows for CL of two and three; data element n + 3 is either the last of a burst of four or the last desired of a longer burst.
+The 256Mb SDRAM uses a pipelined architecture.
 A READ command can be initiated on any clock cycle following a previous READ command.
 Full-speed random read accesses can be performed to the same bank, as shown in Figure 12 on page 25, or each subsequent READ may be performed to a different bank.